 What is the course about?

-In the first part of this one-day session we will analyse the principles of CV writing.
-In the second part you will apply these principles to writing your own CV and we will look at how to draft a covering letter.
+In the first part of this one-day session, we will analyse the principles of CV writing by looking at job applications from an employers' perspective.
+In the second part, you will apply these principles to your own CV and we will look at how to draft a covering letter.
 This course is aimed at fluent/native speakers of English.

 What will we cover?

 • Identifying skills / gathering evidence for your CV